Want to save this recipe?

 Unsalted butter

-Butter adds fats to your dough which helps with moistness, flavor & texture.
+Butter adds fats to your dough, which helps with moistness, flavor & texture.
 Butter melts at body temperature, which creates a ‘melt in your mouth’ sensation.

 Granulated sugar